datacamp-content-public/DataWeek-101/chapter1.md

 print(a)
 print(b, c, d)

-# Change the value of b to 7.0 / 2
+# Change the value of b to 7.0 / 2 and print it to screen

 b = 7.0 / 2
 print(b)